What Everyone in Canada Should Know About the CMHC

 First-time Home Buyers Incentive (FTHBI)

 If you’re a first-time homebuyer (see Wowa FTHBI page for the definition of this) and don’t have the 20% down payment on a home, the government can partner with you to buy your home through the First-time Home Buyers Incentive introduced in 2019.
 Administered by the CMHC, the FTHBI lets the government pay either 5% or 10% of the down payment in return for an equivalent stake in your home.
 When you sell your home, or in 25 years if that comes first, the government will claim the same percentage of any profit (or loss) that you make. .
 To qualify, your household income must be less than $120,000 and you must have at least a 5% down payment contribution of your own.
 WOWA’s First Time Home Buyer Calculator can help you check if you’re eligible for the FTHBI.

 CMHC Newcomers program

-CMHC Stress test
+CMHC Stress Test

 Since January 2018, everyone who applies for a mortgage or wants to refinance their mortgage (in certain cases) has to pass the CMHC Stress test.
-This test helps protect the Canadian economy by ensuring that home buyers will be able to afford their mortgage payments if interest rates rise, a significant possibility given that current interest rates are at a historic low.
+This test helps protect the Canadian economy by ensuring that home buyers will be able to afford their mortgage payments if interest rates rise, a significant possibility given that current Canadian mortgage rates are at a historic low.
 As a mortgage applicant, you will need to provide financial documents that show you can meet the mortgage payments if your mortgage rate goes up by 2% or becomes equivalent to the Bank of Canada 5-year mortgage stress test rate , which is 5.19% as of January 2020 .
 This may mean that your maximum mortgage amount is less than you planned for, so do the stress test calculation before you look for a home.